aloufi/solid-octo-parakeet/README.md

 docker-compose build
 docker-compose up

-and then wait for a few minutes check if http://localhost:8761/this work.
+and then wait for a few minutes check if http://localhost:8761/ make sure 3 services up and running.

 Front end url: http://localhost:4200/VacationRequest